 Just for the record: I’ve never seen such beautiful blueberries emerge from a freezer.

 The end result was perfection.
 The waffles were so beautiful, in fact, that we’re pretty sure this pure waffle is what people should feast their eyes upon.

-These waffles were then topped with the homegrown organic blueberries, some organic maple syrup, and even a little vegan cashew cream.
+These waffles were then topped with organic blueberries, some organic maple syrup, and even a little vegan cashew cream.
 Little devils.

 Two more Namaste adventures to go!
 Macaroni and Cheese has been another family favorite, so it will be so great to see experimentation with plant-based ingredients that can replace butter (avocado?).

 Again, we want to send a great big thank you to Namaste Foods for their generosity in trying to help those who are trying to make healthier food choices.
 It’s such an important thing, providing easy-to-prepare food that can help the public along on their plant-based, gluten-free, and sugar-free journeys.
 And we are so grateful when we find food that our loved ones can easily work with.